ebo-arcadia/angular-jwt-auth/README.md

         [] define async validation passing it as an argument to form control

 ### create a sign up portal using template-driven forms technique
+    1. implement validation of "password and confirm password must be the same" [X] create two input fields for password and confirm password [X] create custom validation service and a method to receive the two inputs [X] create validation function with logic to match the two [X] conditionally render error messages on the html page if two passwords do not match

 ## for Node JS
     todo: JWT refresh token implementation